AK7iwi/Python-for-Data-Science/README_G.md

 two type of parameter:
 def give_bmi(height: list[int | float], weight: list[int | float]) -> list[int | float]:

+list[float]              # ✅ Correct - list of any number of floats
+list[float, ...]         # ❌ INVALID syntax - don't use this!

+tuple[float]             # ✅ Means: tuple with EXACTLY ONE float
+tuple[float, float]      # ✅ Means: tuple with EXACTLY TWO floats tuple[float, ...]        # ✅ Means: tuple with ANY NUMBER of floats
+tuple[float, int, str]   # ✅ Means: tuple with exactly these 3 types in order

 - ###if/elif/else
 Test the diff between if,if and if,elif,...